thiiagoms/geoglify/README.md

 # Geoglify

 Welcome to Geoglify, an innovative open-source project delving into the expansive realm of ships, maritime data, planning, and related statistics.
-This repository houses a variety of tools and resources for exploring and deeply understanding the maritime universe.
+This repository houses a variety of geospatial tools and resources for exploring and deeply understanding the maritime universe in GIS space.

 ![image](https://github.com/geoglify/geoglify/assets/4217810/a884ecb4-fb84-4cc4-99d3-adcd95b78dee)